-Pop star-turned-director Juno Mak vows that the vampire in his directorial debut, Rigor Mortis, differs from the glut of Hollywood vampire films and television shows.
+Pop star-turned-director Juno Mak vows that the vampire in his directorial debut, Rigor Mortis, differs from the glut of Hollywood blood-sucker films and TV shows.

-“Europe has their legends of Count Dracula; the U.S. has their zombies and Twilight vampires, but the Chinese ‘jumping vampire’ in my film is not something you can find easily in overseas markets,” Mak told The Hollywood Reporter.
+“Europe has their legends of Count Dracula, the U.S. has their zombies and Twilight vampires, but the Chinese &lsquojumping vampire’ in my film is not something you can find easily in overseas markets,” Mak tells The Hollywood Reporter.
 “They are unique in that they represent a certain period in Hong Kong.”

 “I found that there are amulets of a myriad of colors that represent distinctive magical powers to hinder a Chinese vampire in different ways,” says Mak.
 He also created new rules for his vampires, such as anti-gravity action scenes.
 But like their foreign counterparts, Chinese vampires enjoy drinking blood.
 “We used 1,460 liters of fake blood,” he says.

-Produced by Mak’s own Kudos Films, co-produced by Japanese master of horror Shimizu Takashi, and repped by Fortissimo Films, Rigor Mortis reunites as many of the cast of the original 1980s Chinese vampire movies as Mak could find, including Chin Siu-ho, who plays himself as a down-and-out actor-turned vampire hunter.
+Produced by Mak’s Kudos Films, co-produced by Japanese master of horror Shimizu Takashi and repped by Fortissimo Films, Rigor Mortis reunites as many of the cast of the original '80s Chinese vampire movies as the filmmaker could find, including Chin Siu-ho, who plays himself as a down-and-out actor-turned-vampire hunter.
 “It’s harder to gather this cast than to get A-list actors,” says Mak.
 “Many of them are not active in the film industry anymore, and some of them have left the business.”

-Mak, who previously wrote the screenplay of his star vehicle Revenge: A Love Story, which won him the best actor award at the 2010 Puchon International Fantastic Film Festival, has steered clear of the comedic elements of the original Mr. Vampire films or cheap scare tactics to create an atmosphere of terror, with female ghosts thrown in among the jumping vampires.
+Mak, whose credits include writing the screenplay for his star vehicle Revenge: A Love Story, which won him the best actor award at the 2010 Puchon International Fantastic Film Festival, has steered clear of the comedic elements of the original Mr. Vampire films or cheap scare tactics to create an atmosphere of terror, with female ghosts thrown in among the jumping vampires.